ExitNot/Hotel.ua_FinalProject-EPAM-courses-/README.md

 After successful booking the system creates a bill that has to be paid up, otherwise, it would be canceled in 2 days.

+All the photos was used only for studying purpose. (taken from https://www.bluebay.gr)

 ## Technologies

 ------------------------